 There are some things you should remember if you want to go mudlarking.
 Check the tidal tables so you’ll know when the tide will ebb and flow.
 This is very important because the tide can enter swiftly and water levels can rise by up to 7 meters.
 You should also remember that you can only look at the surface and pick up anything that’s on the surface.
 If you dig anything, even turn over a piece of rock, you’ll need to file a mudlarking license.
 You also need to declare anything that has a potential to be of archaeological significance to the Museum of London.

-Speaking of the River Thames, many of Clarendon’s short term apartments are located near the River Thames.
+Speaking of the River Thames, many of Clarendon’s extended stay apartments are located near the River Thames.
 Mudlarking is surely a free activity you’ll want to try since you’re already so near the river.

 Go to The Speaker’s Corner